“`html

 3. Key Metrics

-A clear SMART format schedule allows each team to contribute to the business plan’s goals.
-Define measurable metrics—revenue growth, customer acquisition cost, or product defect rates.
+A clear schedule using the SMART format allows each team to contribute to the business plan’s goals.
+Define specific, measurable metrics—revenue growth, customer acquisition cost, or product defect rates.
 Quantifiable measures show success.
 Data-driven insights illuminate areas for refinement, creating more efficient operations aligned with business plan goals.
-Indicators include leading indicators (predictive metrics) and lagging indicators (outcomes).
+Indicators include both leading indicators (predictive metrics) and lagging indicators (outcomes).

 4. Actionable Tasks